-This is a big one I’ve struggled with my whole life.
-As a painfully shy and introverted young girl who went to 6 different schools by the time I reached the 8th grade, I had a hard time making and keeping friends.
-By my senior year, I was done with the contests and clicks of my small hometown, and ready to create a new life in the big city of Los Angeles.
+I went to 6 different schools by the time I reached the 8th grade, and I had a hard time making and keeping friends.
+By my senior year, I was ready to get out of my small home town and start over in the big city of Los Angeles.

-What I didn’t realize was that my heart and mind had changed shape in those formative years, and I never fully recovered from feeling like I didn’t belong.
-As I got older, I had friends, but I only focused on the relationships where I was rejected.
-I only counted the experiences that confirmed I wasn’t worthy of friendship.
-And so, the belief grew stronger.
+What I didn’t realize was that my heart and mind had changed shape in those formative years, and I hadn’t fully recovered from feeling like I didn’t belong.
+The belief that I couldn’t make friends was deep.

-Instead of thinking “I’m terrible at making friends”, I could tell myself “I am a great friend, and there are people out there that need my friendship.”
-In fact, it dawned on me one day that when I refuse to reach out, I’m depriving others of the blessing of my friendship.
+Instead of believing “I’m terrible at making friends”, I should have told myself “I am a great friend, and there are people out there that need my friendship.”
+In fact, when I refuse to reach out, I’m depriving others of the blessing of my friendship.

 Limiting beliefs tend to cause us to focus on our imperfect selves and our own shortcomings.
 No wonder they keep us from living our best life!
 Instead, we need to focus on others.